 Does it work?

-According to our data 75% of people felt better, 4% of people felt worse, and 43% had a reduction in antibodies while following the Auto Immune Paleo Diet.
+According to group data, 75% of people felt better, 4% of people felt worse, and 43% had a reduction in antibodies while following the auto-Immune paleo diet.

-- High percentage of people felt WORSE on this diet
+- A high percentage of people felt WORSE on this diet.

 If you don’t already know about gluten here is a quick primer: